 Of course, we always feel like undercutting any praise of an iPad camera by speculating on exactly how many people really rely on an iPad for camera work (isn't it rather inconvenient, size-wise?).
 But if you do - well, then the iPad Pro 9.7 is right up your street.

-iPad Air 2 vs iPad Pro 9.7in - Part 4: Weight and dimensions
+iPad vs iPad Pro 9.7in - Part 4: Weight and dimensions

-Physically the iPad Air 2 and Pro 9.7 are virtually identical.
-They weigh exactly the same, their dimensions are exactly the same.
-Both devices are magnificantly slender and convenient to tote around.
-They can be easily held in one hand, although you'll need two to use them.
+Physically the iPad and Pro 9.7 are virtually identical.
+They weigh nearly the same (iPad 41g more), their dimensions are nearly the same (iPad 1.4mm thicker).
+Both devices are magnificently slender and convenient to tote around.
+They can be easily held in one hand, although you'll need two to use the screen.

-There was a time when were very slightly concerned about the robustness of this super-thin design, but after getting used to that 6.1mm chassis we can confirm that the iPad Air 2 is no delicate flower.
+There was a time when were very slightly concerned about the robustness of this super-thin design, but after getting used to the 6.1mm chassis of the Air 2 we can confirm that the iPad Air 2 is no delicate flower.
 It hasn't bent at all during - and barely been scuffed by - 18 months of almost non-stop use.
-We're confident that the Pro 9.7 will prove similarly tough.
+We're confident that the iPad will prove similarly tough.

-iPad Air 2 vs iPad Pro 9.7in - Part 5: Accessories
+iPad vs iPad Pro 9.7in - Part 5: Accessories

 The former is an unalloyed joy: the Apple Pencil, while extremely expensive as styluses go, is about the best stylus any iPad owner could want.
 It's nicely balanced, lag-free and nice to look at.
 It only works with iPad Pros.